Join us at one of the Graduation Fairs!

 More information coming.

-Graduation requirements include: completed graduation application (including advisor signature), purchase of cap & gown OR approval by the Registrar’s Office, and payment of all fees by the March 1st deadline.
+Graduation requirements include: Completion of the Graduation Information Form, purchase of cap & gown OR approval by the Registrar’s Office, and payment of all fees by the April 1st deadline.

 Classic Photography & Imaging